abiodunadedokun/Coffee-Sales-EDA/README.md

    - **Key Insight**: The **United States and United Kingdom** dominated the sales, while **Ireland** contributed a smaller share.
 This information can guide localized marketing strategies to boost sales in underperforming regions.

 #### f. **Top Purchasing Customers**
-   - A table highlighting the top 5 customers based on total sales value.
+   - A bar chart highlighting the top 5 customers based on total sales value.
    - **Key Insight**: A small percentage of customers contribute significantly to overall revenue, indicating that personalized marketing and exclusive offers could help retain and grow this high-value customer segment.

 ---